A Twenty-First-Century Bible

 4. Exile and Restoration – from Babylon to the return of God’s people to Israel.

-A fifth volume entitled The New Covenant, covering the New Testament period, is also being considered.
+A fifth volume entitled The New Covenant, covering the New Testament period, is currently in preparation.